cmsc240-f23/project-gabe-and-rob/DESIGN.md

 UR Museums and student workers of the museums and people who want to browse the catalog.

 ## Functional Requirements
-Should be able to browse and read information for art pieces and objects in storage in the University musueams.
-Should be able to store the objects seriall number.
-Where it is stored vs where it is right now.
-Description of the object.
-Where it came from.
-The condition of the objects.
+1. All Users should be able to browse and read information for art pieces and objects in storage in the University musueams.
+Should be able to store the objects serial number, where it is right now.
+Description of the object, where it came from, and the condition of the objects.
+The service shall return a `200 OK` return code.
+2. Authorized users should be able to create new objects for artworks, gemstones, exhibits or storage closets.
+The service will validate the format of data coming in, and check for authorization of the user.
+It will then return a `201 Created` or `403 Unauthorized`
+3. Authorized Users should be able to update objects with new information.
+The service should be able to identify which characteristics are going to be changed, validate the format of data coming in, and verify that the data is being updated by a authorized user.
+The Service will return a `200 OK` or `403 Unauthorized` along with a response body containing the new information
+4. Authorized Users should be able to delete objects once they leave the University.
+   - The service shall return a `204 No Content` status code upon successful deletion.
+   - The service shall return a `403 Forbidden` status code if an unauthorized user attempts to delete a resource.
+5. The service shall implement comprehensive error handling to provide meaningful error messages and appropriate HTTP status codes to the client for all failed operations.
+   - The service shall return a `404 Not Found` status code when a requested resource cannot be located.
+   - The service shall return a `500 Internal Server Error` status code in the event of unexpected server-side errors.

 ## Use Case Description
+Exhibits:
+    1. Create(POST)
+        - As a museum curator, I want to be able to create a new Exhibit and fill it with objects
+    2. Read (Get)
-As a manager of the museum, I want to know everything that my department has access to, where they are stored, and what their condition is.
+        - As a person visiting the museum, I want to know the exhibits name, what artworks it holds, and how long it will be there
+        - As a curator, I want to know what objects are curently active for organization
+    3. Update (Put)
+        - As a curator, I want to update information on artworks, such as if I update the object's serial number

 ## List Of Resources
 Active exibits: different rooms, vector with what the exhibit holds, exhibit name.
-Object which would have the serial number, its current location, donor, date of aquisition, and weight.
-Two different subclasses for object: artworks (variables listed): artist, type of artwork, date created; gem-stones (variables): type of gem-stone, and dimensions.
+Generic Object class which would have the serial number, its current location, donor, date of aquisition, and weight.
+Two different subclasses for object:
+    artworks (variables listed): artist, type of artwork, date created; gem-stones (variables listed): type of gem-stone, and dimensions;
 Storage: has a long vector with a catalogue of what object are stored and ordered by serial number, the physical location of the storage unit, and how much capacity it has left?

 ## List of End Points